veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 ### `@override`

-Indicates that a method or property is part of an implemented by the class or itintentionally hides a method or property of the superclass.
+Indicates that a method or property is part of an interface implemented by the class or it intentionally hides a method or property of the superclass.
 If no other annotations are included, the method or property automatically inherits annotations from its superclass.

 ```javascript
 /**